NoldoAI/noldo/README.md

 ## Our Solution
 - **Finding Buyers**: We identify people who want to buy specific products on social media.
 - **AI Sales Assistant**: Our AI sales assistant, which has access to the seller's database, communicates with potential buyers and tries to convince them to make a purchase (or follows any other instructions provided by the seller).
+- **Seeky.chat**: Our AI-powered product explorer and recommendation chat assists buyers in finding the best deals based on their needs.

 ---